Register of beneficial owners: how and when to register?

 If the recording person does not resolve the discrepancy, the court may initiate proceedings for the discrepancy.
 Proceedings are mainly initiated in situations where there is a possibility that the irregularity could harm the rights of third parties (for example, business partners) or where it is contrary to the public interest.

 At the end of the proceedings, the court declares which entries in the register do not correspond to the actual situation and, if possible, determines what the actual situation is.
-It then either deletes the incorrect data or replaces them with the correct ones.
+The incorrect data are then either deleted or replaced by the correct data.
 The court’s decision is declaratory in nature, which means that it merely confirms that an irregularity exists but does not impose any new obligations on the registrant – these arise directly from the law.
 The decision can be appealed.

 If the court finds that the irregularity is due to a failure by the beneficial owner or other relevant person (e.g. a person with ultimate influence) to cooperate, it states this reason in its decision.
 This finding may then be grounds for imposing a fine for the offence.